smulhern03-bootcamp/School_District_Analysis/README.md

 This is the old analysis
 ![Image of type old](https://github.com/smulhern03-bootcamp/School_District_Analysis/blob/master/type_old.PNG)

-Average Reading Score being the exception, all other scores were decreased with the removal of the 9th graders.
+Similiar to the "Scores by school size", Average Reading Score being the exception, all other scores were decreased with the removal of the 9th graders.
 This is the new analysis
 ![Image of type new](https://github.com/smulhern03-bootcamp/School_District_Analysis/blob/master/type_new.PNG)

+## Summary of Changes